mieko/mieko.dev/_posts/2016-09-25-systemd-im-totally-sold.md

 managed by client programs talking to the daemon.
 I had utilities called cute things like `wants` and `needs` and `provides` that were placed at the beginning of the init script's `$PATH` before it was executed.
-They'd notify and and block as required.
+They'd notify and block as required.
 The scripts ended up about as readable as a script-based solution could be, a typical service like Apache being less than a screen-full of code.